 Whether it’s in products or ideas, an artist’s awareness is tuned to the unspoken or unseen.
 Their artworks are expositions of their discoveries.
 This is why artists really don’t have to worry about creative block.
 It’s because no artist is truly building pieces out of nothing.
 It’s more like artists are excavating the ideas they have stumbled upon.

-Maybe it’s an idea others have had before and we are retelling it, or maybe it is a new idea that will change the discourse of humanity.
-But it is not something our ego needs to be invested in.
-We are not creating beauty, we are exposing truth.
-(And yes, that truth can include the fact that sometimes frivolous beauty has its place.)
+Maybe it’s an idea others have had before and we are authentically re-expressing it.
+Or maybe it is a new idea that will change the discourse of humanity.
+Either way, it is not something our ego needs to be invested in.
+We are not consciously creating beauty or financial value.
+But it’s true that those forms of value often only occur if we successfully expose a truth.
+(And yes, that truth can include the fact that sometimes frivolous beauty does have its place.)

 If an artist thinks about ‘success’ they are stuck.
 If they let the future go and feel compelled by the work, they are fine.
 Rather than think we are supposed to be some self-sustaining island –the more realistic way to be creative is to just carefully sift through every idea we have.
 That works; because artists are the people who notice anything that in any way relates to what they have found.

 Whether a connection is direct, chronological, or even metaphorical, many artists will turn the (not ‘their’) idea over in their own imagination as though it is its own entity.
 They’re looking for surprising things.
 And they are trying to find ways to show us the value and meaning behind their discovery.
 That is what a lot of art is.